 There are two pricing options available for Amazon DynamoDB: on-demand capacity mode and provisioned capacity mode.
 With two pricing models, DynamoDB allows you to choose the best pricing option for your workload.

 Pricing for on-demand capacity mode

 With on-demand capacity mode, DynamoDB charges you for the data reads and writes your application performs on your tables.
-You do not need to specify how much read and write throughput you expect your application to perform because DynamoDB instantly accommodates your workloads as they ramp up or down.
+You can get started without specifying read or write capacity as DynamoDB will instantly adjust based on your workloads’ requirements

 On-demand capacity mode might be best if you: